-The tableware is made by local ceramicists, servers are clad in attire designed by area stylists, and produce, meats and dairy items are sourced from Rivendale Farm.
-Naturally, for breakfast, there’s Avocado Toast topped with fresh eggs ($16), and Coconut Chia Parfait with Granola ($9).
+The tableware is made by local ceramicists.
+Servers are clad in attire designed by area stylists.
+And produce, meats and dairy items come from Rivendale Farm.
+Of course breakfast includes Avocado Toast topped with fresh eggs ($16).
+But, also the more inventive Coconut Chia Parfait with Granola ($9).
 Even if you’re not staying at the Fairmont, come up to the second floor for an ideal meal in stunning surroundings.

 This modern, nearby-farm-sourced establishment has been on the Pittsburgh fine dining A-list for years – and the reason is clear.
 Nearly everything that comes out of the kitchen is so good, the two-level restaurant is packed every night of the week.

 Though carnivores will find much to love, many items on the menu play with the organic, dirt-candy theme.
-My particular favorite – “Roasted Who Cooks For You Farm Carrots” ($13), a tasty amalgam of parsnip puree, orange reduction, crunchy almonds, greens, and of course, those Farm Carrots.
+My particular favorite – “Roasted Who Cooks For You Farm Carrots” ($13).
+It’s a tasty amalgam of parsnip puree, orange reduction, crunchy almonds, greens, and of course, those Farm Carrots.

 EAT/DINNER: Acorn, in the Shadyside Neighborhood

-The latest in Brian Singer’s Deciduous Hospitality Group, the pretty Acorn serves up innovative cuisine that, according to its tagline is “Simple, Honest, Soulful.”
-Well, the combinations of tastes and textures on each plate may not be so “simple,” but for adventurous eaters, this is the place to be wowed.
+The latest in Brian Singer’s Deciduous Hospitality Group, pretty Acorn serves up innovative cuisine that, according to its tagline is “Simple, Honest, Soulful.”
+Well, the combinations of tastes and textures on each plate may not be so “simple.”
+But for adventurous eaters, this is the place to be wowed.

-Recently on offer: Chicken Fried Rabbit ($35), Octopus Crepes, and Crab “Rice” ($15) – though that can change daily.
-Chef Scott Walton dreams up dishes (yes, sometimes literally in his dreams), and then he and his kitchen staff deftly translate them onto the plate.
+Chef Scott Walton dreams up dishes.
+(Yes, sometimes literally in his dreams).
+And then he and his kitchen staff deftly translate them onto the plate.
 Most of the time the results are amazingly good.

 DRINK: 30 Breweries

-Yes, you read that correctly – Pittsburgh has around 30 breweries, from its oldest, Penn Brewery, to the quirky Church Brew Works (fermentation tanks on the former alter), and even a brewery that celebrates sofas – Couch Brewery.
-Of course it would take days to try them all out, so if short on time, book a tour with City Brew Tours Pittsburgh.
+Yes, you read that correctly.
+Pittsburgh has around 30 breweries, from its oldest, Penn Brewery, to the quirky Church Brew Works (fermentation tanks on the former alter).
+There’s even a brewery that celebrates sofas – Couch Brewery.
+Of course it would take days to try them all out.
+So if short on time, book a tour with City Brew Tours Pittsburgh.